Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

 One unobserved noise source in this analysis that will be important going forward is generation-recombination (GR) noise of the quiescent quasiparticle population (density $n_0$).
-The observed lifetime from Fig. \ref{fig:IQ} Bottom Left implies $n_0 \approx 475\;\mu\mathrm{m}^{-3}$ \cite{kaplan1976}.
+The observed lifetime from Fig.~\ref{fig:IQ} Bottom Left implies $n_0 \approx 475\;\mu\mathrm{m}^{-3}$ \cite{kaplan1976}.
 Using the current design $V_{\rm sc}$ and assuming Poisson fluctuations about the total quasiparticle number, GR noise will contribute $\sigma_{E\rm ,GR}^*=0.7\;\rm eV$ toward the inferred energy resolution.
-Thus, improvements to the resolution past this point will require upper limits on the total quasiparticle number or, equivalently, lower limits on the quasiparticle lifetime.
+Thus, improvements to the resolution past this point will require reducing the background quasiparticle density (which would increase the quasiparticle lifetime $\tau_{\rm qp}\propto1/n_0$ \cite{pj2012generation} in systems dominated by quasiparticle recombination).
 Relatedly, a density of $n_0=25\;\mu\mathrm{m}^{-3}$ has been shown in the MKID literature \cite{de2011number} (equivalent to $\sigma_{E\rm ,GR}^*=0.15\;\rm eV$).
-This range of GR noise-dominated resolution is included in Fig. \ref{fig:rqplot}.
+This range of GR noise-dominated resolution is included in Fig.~\ref{fig:rqplot}.
 Further ideas to decrease $n_0$ focus on mitigating the effects of blackbody pair-breaking radiation \cite{chang2023, de2014fluctuations}.
 Increasing the quasiparticle lifetime has the added benefit of narrowing the bandwidth of $\tilde{s}$, improving the resolution by $1/\sqrt{\tau_{\rm qp}}$ \cite{golwala2000}.